DEFRA/delivery-group-governance/docs/index.md

   <p class="govuk-notification-banner__heading">
     The governance model has been signed off and approved.
 It will be rolled out across delivery groups by April 2026.
     The assurances that support the model are in review and will be signed off separately.
-    <a class="govuk-notification-banner__link" href="https://forms.office.com/e/BzDTatu1yT">Give your feedback</a>
-    on the governance model.
   </p>
 {% endset %}